gnosis/GECO/COALA-DAOModelLaw.md

-## Legal Structure: funds are to be paid to COALA Foundation (a 501(c)(3) non-profit organization incorporated in Delaware, U.S.A. and non-profit organization incorporated in Paris, France).
+## Legal Structure:
+Funds are to be paid to COALA Foundation (a 501(c)(3) non-profit organization incorporated in Delaware, U.S.A. and non-profit organization incorporated in Paris, France).
 All payments are tax-deductible.

 All work under the COALA Foundation will be released under Creative Commons - BY - SA